 ENplus quality certification is a major step towards establishing wood pellets as a widely used energy source.
-For the first time, numerous National Standards and Certifications have been replaced by one uniform system based on the EN 14961-2 standard for wood pellets.
+The numerous National Standards and Certifications have been replaced by one uniform system based on the ISO 17225-2 standard for wood pellets.
 The Certification scheme was adopted by the European Pellet Council in January 2011 and thus enjoys the support of large parts of the European pellet sector.
 A key advantage of ENplus is that pellet quality is managed throughout the entire supply chain from production, storage and transport all the way to the end consumer.

 The quality requirements for pellet producers and pellet traders who wish to certify are laid down in the Handbook below.
 Producers and Traders are subjected to independent audits of their processes and samples of product are also tested to ensure compliance with the standards.

 Enplus Handbook (August 2015 versions)

 - Part 3: Pellet Quality Requirements

 - Part 4: Sustainability

 - Part 6: Schedule of Fees